bacionejs/tredicimalefici/README.md

   - random rotating speed
   - random colors
 - Changed explosions to have gradient fading to the background color.
 This removes the sharp edges.
+- Added status text
+  - health
+  - ammo
+  - score
+  - speed
+  - level
 - Added sounds.
 I already had a rocket sound from my Marslander game, but I needed an explosion sound.
 I searched for an explosion sound algorithm but wasn't satisfied with what I found.
 Finally, I discovered that simply adding a lowpass filter and a ramp to my existing rocket sound did the trick.

 #### Day 3
 - Added a boss -- a UFO with a grinning alien that drops fast bombs.
 Testers (my family) didn't like the UFO, especially the grinning alien.
 I wasn't motivated to fix it since I preferred the previous simplicity, so I removed it.

 #### Day 4
+- Changed status
+  - Removed score and speed
+  - Moved level to an inter-level splash screen
-- Added health and ammo bars.
+  - Changed health and ammo to bars
 - Testers experimented to determine the appropriate difficulty.
 Besides the minimum value (start) and maximum value (asymptote), I used one extra point and fed it into a logarithmic curve-fitting algorithm.

 #### Day 5